szaboildi/nutrition-rag/README.md

 A dedicated API could be developed to process updates in the database automatically.
 This could cover files being removed from the database or partially updated.

 ### Monitoring:
-1. Detailed logging (e.g. Prometheur & Grafana):
+1. Detailed logging (e.g. Prometheus & Grafana):
 These logs can be monitored for latency, outages, etc.
 Quality can be monitored by tracking the rate of fallback answers.
 For example, an increase in the rate of fallback answers could indicate a shift in user queries (a worse fit between the FAQ dataset and the user questions) or a sharp increase could be caused by bugs or outages in the retrieval pipeline.
 2. User feedback: Another option would be to regularly monitor user feedback to identify either shifts in usage patterns or patterns that were otherwise missed during development.